Spaceginner/stable-reaction/README.md

 git clone https://github.com/Spaceginner/stable-reaction
 ```

+[^1]: In folders that don't require administrative privileges to create and edit files in them

 3. Now, you have to activate venv, run this in Stable Reaction folder if you have Windows:

 ```commandline